 The Lab is focused on the use of new data sources and technological developments such as Artificial Intelligence.
 It offers opportunities for policymakers to gain new insights and respond better to societal developments.
-It adopts a multidisciplinary approach: including data science, legal, domain-oriented, etc. The Lab also involves citizens and other stakeholders ('co-creation) and carefully weighing different values.
-By adopting technology such as Artificial Intelligence and Machine Learning, this Lab is similar to the Africa Policy Implementation and Effect Lab.
+It adopts a multidisciplinary approach including data science, legal, domain-oriented, etc. By adopting technology such as Artificial Intelligence and Machine Learning, this Lab is similar to the APIEL.